 Each of these has its benefits, but they all essentially do the same thing.
 They allow you to play your guitar at high volumes without the sound being too loud.

-Some will allow you to use speaker simulations or impulse responses and then put that output into your headphones for a realistic sound.
+Some will allow you to use speaker simulations or impulse responses.
+You can then put that output into your headphones for a realistic sound.

 Use a Multi-Effects Pedal

-There are also some great multi-effects processors or pedals that provide a realistic guitar tone through headphones.
+There are also some great multi-effects processors and pedals.
+They provide a realistic guitar tone through headphones.
 These units can be great as they normally provide amp sims plus effects.
 All you need to do is plug in your guitar and headphones and play.

 Some popular brands making great processors are: